Esri/geomessage-simulator-qt/README.md

 * Confirm that Vehicle Commander or Squad Leader displays the messages.
 Alternatively, you could use Qt to develop a simple client app that receives UDP messages, maybe using [QUdpSocket](http://doc.qt.io/qt-5/qudpsocket.html).
 Note the [requirement](#requirements) that the simulator and the client must be able to communicate over UDP for this to work.

 #### Binary distributions
-If you don't want to build from source, a binary distribution of GeoMessage Simulator is available.
-(TODO add link when it is posted)
+If you don't want to build from source, a [binary distribution](http://www.esri.com/apps/products/download/index.cfm#ArcGIS_for_the_Military) is available.

 #### Running